What is Sora 2: Complete Technical Guide (2025)

 Expected Output:

-• Generation time: Variable based on queue priority and server load (no official SLA provided)
+• Generation time: Variable based on server load

 • Quality indicators: Clothing physics, consistent facial features, natural gait